Instant Pot Won’t Come to Pressure

 I have heard so many times, “My Instant Pot is not coming to pressure.”
-It seems everything is done right, the valve is in sealing position, but the Instant Pot is just blowing out steam.
+It seems everything is done right, the valve is in sealing position and the instant pot just says on but the Instant Pot is just blowing out steam.
 What in the world is going on?
 Why won’t my Instant Pot come to pressure?

 *I use affiliate links in this post.
 If you buy anything from my links I will earn a small commission*